 Why do boom/bust market cycles happen?

-These questions have been asked ever since trade and commerce began and the first financial markets appeared.
+These questions have been asked ever since the world’s earliest financial markets appeared.

-Why do we have such unreal expectations about market movements?
+Why do we create such unreal expectations about market movements?

-Why are skilled investors, economists, advanced software algorithms, artificial intelligence, predictive statistics and massive amounts of information unable to stop market crashes from happening?
+Why are skilled investors, economists, advanced software algorithms, artificial intelligence, predictive models and massive amounts of information unable to stop market crashes from happening?

-The very best fund managers are able to come out with some profit over the years.
-The average fund manager will usually come out even.
+On average, only the very best fund managers are able to come out with some profit over the years.
+Most investing fund managers will usually come out even in the long run.
 And the majority of investors lose money in speculative markets.

 Why is this so?